sarjeelx7/perception_and_controller/README.md

 ### Trained model

 You will use trained model that you trained in previous homework.
-Inside of a `perception.py` script there is a `Perception` class that can take path of your trained model.
+Inside of a [***perception.py***](perception_and_controller/perception.py) script there is a `Perception` class that can take path of your trained model.

 ### Guide to Fill in the `evaluate` Function

-In this task, you are expected to fill in the `evaluate` function provided to you.
+In this task, you are expected to fill in the [***evaluate***](Perception/evaluate.py) function provided to you.
 This function is designed to process an input image and extract segmented lanes from it.

 #### Instructions:

 1. **Take the Image and Model:**
-    - The function takes an image and `unet` model as a parameter.
+    - The function takes an image and [***model***](Perception/model/unet.py) as a parameter.
 This image will be a frame captured by the vehicle's camera.

 2. **Perform Segmentation:**
     - Perform a segmentation process on the input image.
 You are expected to use a model that given through parameter to perform this segmentation.